hydang99/hydang99.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year (2022-now) Ph.D student in Computer Science and Engineering at [Notre Dame](https://www.nd.edu/), and work in [DM2 Lab](http://www.meng-jiang.com/lab.html) directed by [Prof. Meng Jiang](http://www.meng-jiang.com/).
+I am a forth-year (2022-now) Ph.D student in Computer Science and Engineering at [Notre Dame](https://www.nd.edu/), and work in [DM2 Lab](http://www.meng-jiang.com/lab.html) directed by [Prof. Meng Jiang](http://www.meng-jiang.com/).
 My research interests lie in the fields of Natural Language Processing and Data Mining.

 I received double degrees Bachelor of Science in Computer Science and Bachelor of Science in Mathematics from [Texas Christian University](https://www.tcu.edu) in December 2021.